 Loan rates will be lower for home owners, and they have an added bonus too; they can use the equity of their home to secure the loan.
 That means if your home before or after improvement is valued at a higher rate than your current mortgage, you can stand to borrow quite a bit of money.
 Not enough to pay an architect in Canada to build a whole new entrance structure, but enough to cover any major improvements that need to get done.

 There are other options to banks if you need to get some money for a home improvement.
 Many people go to credit unions or companies which are specifically set up to loan money.
 Beware, though, those companies will charge you a higher interest rate guaranteed, though, and you will be paying off the loans much longer.
-Take a look around the Internet first to see who charges what; search engine optimization in Toronto and elsewhere will have the cheapest institutions ranked first in an appropriate search.
+Take a look around the Internet first to see who charges what; search engine optimization will have the cheapest institutions ranked first in an appropriate search.

 Finally, remember that at least for 2009 and part of 2010, home improvements don't mean just spending a bunch of money.
 They can actually help you get some money back on your tax return, provided you live in Canada.
 In an effort to keep the economy moving, the government has offered rebates to homeowners who do up to $10,000 worth of work on their homes.
-Only $1500 of that can be returned, but it beats paying the full costs, and you don't have to use a Burlington lawyer to find any loopholes, either.
+Only $1500 of that can be returned, but it beats paying the full costs, and you don't have to use a lawyer to find any loopholes, either.